 Avoiding Spilled Milk

-When we registered our daughter for Junior Kindergarten back in 2001, my husband and I heard all about anaphylaxis plans for peanuts and tree nuts.
+A few years back, when we registered our daughter for Junior Kindergarten, my husband and I heard all about anaphylaxis plans for peanuts and tree nuts.
 But school officials seemed to have a hard time grasping that milk could be just as deadly to a child allergic to dairy.
 The school had a monthly Pizza Day, and the allergist had recommended that our daughter not go to school on those days, as the risk of a reaction from the melted cheese (which smears so easily) was high.

 Next Page: Keeping the Child Safe